Table of Contents

 On a login page, open the login view settings to add Single Sign-Ons.
 There you can select the "Add Provider" option under "Single Sign On".
 There you will be able to choose the provider type.

-Each service has different methods for setting up an app and obtaining these credentials:
+Note: Each service has different methods for setting up an app and obtaining these credentials.
+See the below sections for more information.

 Edit the settings and add the URL and domain your app is using to the Redirect URIs and the Javascript Origins.

-You will need to copy and add to your Knack credentials.
+There, you can copy the generated ID and Client secret and add them to your Knack credentials.

 Notes: